JonBarVargas/CS207-Project-Winter2020/README.md

 # Jonathan Vargas Magic Mirror Repository

 Welcome to the Repository!
+## contents
+This repository houses all of the files needed to build my magic mirror.
 ### Intructions to download Raspbian
 1. Go to https://www.raspberrypi.org/downloads/ and download the raspberry imager.
 2. Insert your Micro SD card.